-Deep burgundy, summer eggplant (aka aubergine) slices are wonderfully paired with chive yogurt in this fun and flavorful vegetarian dish.
+Deep burgundy, summer eggplant (aka aubergine) slices pair wonderfully with chive yogurt in this fun and flavorful vegetarian dish.
 If you follow the recipe, you will be rewarded with slices that are crispy on the outside and delightfully soft on the inside.
 A lot of recipes for fried eggplant slices call for herbs to be added to the breading mixture, I opted to add herbs/chives to my yogurt dip instead.
 Other recipes ask for Parmigiano Reggiano to be added to the breadcrumbs, I opted for white and black sesame seeds as well as Za'atar, a the Middle Eastern spice mixture.
-If you unable to get Za'atar at the store or online, you can mix it yourself, I included the recipe in this post.
+If you are unable to get Za'atar at a store or online, you can prepare the mix yourself, I included the recipe in this post.

 And they are much easier to make than you might think if you remember one important detail: first you fry, then you bake.
 So, once you have fried the eggplant slices in your pan to golden deliciousness, place them on kitchen paper to get rid of some of the excess oil and THEN place them on a parchment lined baking sheet and bake in a hot oven for a good 15 to 20 minutes, depending on how thick your slices are - until delightfully soft and silky on the inside.
 Voilà.